-For the engine version we will work with the 8.0.16 but if you need a specific version by compatibility reasons feel free to change it.
+For the engine version, we will work with the 8.0.16 but if you need a specific version for compatibility reasons feel free to change it.
 Next, dropdown the “Version” options and choose “MySQL 8.0.16”

-Depending on the chosen option, in the next section the default settings will be showing.
+Depending on the chosen option, in the next section, the default settings will be shown.
 To continue, select the “Dev/Test” option.

 Specify the following properties:

-According with the computational, network, and memory capacity of the DB instance, select the “Burstable classes (includes t classes)” option and chose “db.t2.micro”.
-For the storage section we can leave the default values.
+According to the computational, network, and memory capacity of the DB instance, select the “Burstable classes (includes t classes)” option and choose “db.t2.micro”.
+For the storage section, we can leave the default values.

-The “Multi-AZ deployment” option help to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article select "Do not create a standby instance".
+The “Multi-AZ deployment” option helps to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article select "Do not create a standby instance".

 In the “Virtual Private Cloud (VPC)” choose the Default VPC and drop down “Additional connectivity configuration” options:

-We use the password created in the step 3 as authentication method, thus select “Password authentication” option.
+We use the password created in step 3 as an authentication method, thus selecting the “Password authentication” option.

 The “Additional configuration” section can stay as default.

-One more time review the RDS instance configuration and oce validated tap on “Create database” button, the instance creation process will immediately run and after a few minutes it should be ready.
+One more time review the RDS instance configuration and once validated tap on “Create database” button, the instance creation process will immediately run and after a few minutes it should be ready.